-- Meanwhile, grind the urid dal to a fine paste using little water if needed.
+- Meanwhile, grind the urid dal and soaked beaten rice (if using) to a fine paste using little water if needed.
 You can grind in the blender or in grinding stone.

 - Remove the urid dal and mix it well with the idli rava.

 - In the morning you will see that your batter has fermented well.
 Stir it.
-Add salt in case you have not before and mix well.
+Add salt and mix well.

-- Grease your idli moulds and steam them for 20 minutes.
-You can use either the idli cooker or incase like me you do not then use your pressure cooker without the vent or the weight.
+- You can use either the idli cooker or your pressure cooker without the vent or the weight.

-- After 20 minutes remove the idli from the cooker and let them cool down a bit.
-Then un-mould the idlis and serve hot with coconut chutney and sambhar.
+- After 12-15 minutes remove the idli from the cooker and let them cool down a bit.

 - Serve with chutney and sambhar.